VarKar1012/Workouts-Python/README.md

-### Sample programs to workout in Python
+### Learn Python through Sample programs

-This is to give you an in-depth knowledge about Python concepts by working out questions (beginner level onwards).
+This is to give you an in-depth knowledge about Python concepts (beginner level onwards).

 To get section-wise key notes in python concepts and examples, ([section-wise programs](https://github.com/VarKar1012/Workouts-Python/tree/main/programs)).